-Participation in JoMUN is open to any student at AISJ from Grade 8-12.
+Participation in JoMUN is open to any student at AISJ from Grades 8 to 12.
 There are a variety of different roles available at JoMUN for students with different areas of interest.

 Delegate: A delegate is a student who is placed in a specific committee room to represent a certain country assigned to them.
-Students will spend time before the conference researching their country and writing resolutions to the issues up for debate.
-Delegates spend the conference in their committee room arguing either for or against resolutions based on their assigned countries position on the matter.
+Students spend time before the conference researching their country and writing resolutions to the issues up for debate.
+Delegates spend the conference in their committee rooms arguing either for or against resolutions based on their assigned country's position on the matter.
 Delegate positions are open for students of all ages and experience levels.

-Secretariat Member: The secretariat is the organizational arm of the MUN conference.
+Secretariat Member: The Secretariat is the organizational arm of the MUN conference.
 Most students in the Secretariat are part of the Administration, a group of students who are in charge of all setup and logistics for the conference.
-Other roles include Press Corps. students whose job it is to photograph and write about the proceedings of the conference and create the conference newspaper that is handed out at the end of each day, and the Tech Crew, students who are available during the conference to set up and assist with any technological troubles.
-Secretariat members do not have any research work to do at the conference, but must have problem solving and organization skills.
+Other roles include Press Corps, whose job it is to photograph and write about the proceedings of the conference and create the online conference newspaper, and the Tech Crew, students who are available throughout the conference to set up and assist with any technical issues.
+Secretariat members do not have any research work to do at the conference but must have problem-solving and organization skills.
 Secretariat positions are open for students of all ages and experience levels.

-Student Officer: For experienced MUN participants who are interested in taking on a leadership role in the conference, 2-3 chairperson positions are available in each committee room.
-It is the chair’s role to oversee the debate in the committee and guide the delegates' work.
-Each branch of Secretariat also has a chair who acts as a team leader.
+Student Officer: For experienced MUN participants who are interested in taking on a leadership role in the conference, 2-3 chairperson roles are available within each committee room.
+It is the chairs' role to oversee the debate in the committees and to guide the delegates in their work.
+Each branch of the Secretariat also has a chair who acts as a team leader.